Deecode60/my_todo_project/README.md

 - Create a new to-do item
 - View a list of all to-do items
 - View a specific to-do item by ID
+- search for a specific to-do item by title
 - Update a to-do item (partially or fully)
 - Delete a to-do item